josue-rojas/josuerojasrojas.github.io-old/README.md

   - center 404
 - main page
   - style
-    - seperate content into boxed
+    - ~~seperate content into boxed~~ partially done
+      - make all boxes same height
+      - hide description if it doesn't fit and add a show more toggle
+    - align boxes in the middle
+    - change color scheme
   - filter
     - need their own icon that clearly shows what it is
     - ~~submenu buttons should filter results~~ done?
-      - add show all
+      - ~~add show all~~ done
       - add sort by name, data, etc
   - maybe add images of projects (easy peasy)
     - to make it easy all information would be stored in their respective github